Cutting Throught the Volume of False Positives

 During the POV, DataRobot trained and onboarded four bank users within just two weeks.
 And when the bank’s only data scientist left the role, the team could still operate productively – a testament to the platform’s ease of use.

 Previously, they spent weeks coming up with new models or retraining models.
-Now, DataRobot AI Cloud does that in a day.
+Now, DataRobot AI Platform does that in a day.